Rasmussen invariants of Whitehead doubles and other satellites: Rasmussen invariants and Conway spheres

 which represents a rational curve \(\mathbf{r}_1(0)\) of length 1 and slope 0 \cite[Section~2]{KWZ_linear}.
 Since \(X'\) is a component of \(\Khr(T)\), so is the component \(\mathbf{r}_1(0)\).
 Rational curves of odd length detect connectivity by \cite[Theorem~5.6]{KWZ_linear}, so \(\conn{T}=\No\). \end{proof}

-It is easy to generalise \cref{lem:no-trapped-curves} to arbitrary field of coefficients.
+We expect the proof of \cref{lem:no-trapped-curves} to generalise to arbitrary fields of coefficients.
 The deep result about the invariant \(\BNr(T';\F_2)\) that is contained in the hypothesis of the lemma is the fact that for \(c=2\), the slope \(\sigma'\) is even.
 Computations suggest these slopes to be always even, see also \cite[Questions~3.4]{KWZ_strong_inversions}.

 The proof of \cref{lem:no-trapped-curves} can be easily adapted to show the following general fact about rational tangle replacements in tangle sums:

 \begin{proposition} Let \(T\) be a cap-trivial tangle with connectivity \(\No\).
 Then there exists a unique integer \(\sigma\in2\mathbb{Z}\) with the following property: For any oriented tangle \(R\) with connectivity \(\Ni\),